CAKE-DRI/CAKE-DRI.github.io/_pages/activities/KE-retreats.md

 Scoring criteria and weightings may evolve across calls, but the current structure is:

-*Applications to host a retreat*
+*Applications to organise a retreat*
- * Relevance of the topic to DRI priorities (30%)
+ * Suitability of topic in relation to DRI needs (30%)
- * Potential to attract diverse participants and new communities (30%)
+ * Likelihood in attracting a wide-ranging audience and new communities  (30%)
- * Importance of expected outcomes (20%)
+ * Importance of planned outcomes  (20%)
- * Added value beyond existing activities (20%)

-*Applications to attend a retreat*
- * Value of the participant’s contribution to the retreat (30%)
- * Benefit to the applicant (20%)
- * Potential to engage new communities (20%)
- * Potential for longer-term impact (20%)
- * Consideration of environmental impact (10%)
+ * Retreat will provide an opportunity that is not available elsewhere  (20%)

 All awarded funds will be monitored by the corresponding task leader and progress made will be reported to the steering group.
 Awardees must keep documentary evidence to show how the allocated funds have been spent and this will be submitted at the same time as the expenses claim (to the University of Edinburgh finance).
 UoE has extensive experience of dealing with schemes like this, e.g. by administering calls including the eCSE programme and the SSI fellowship.

 Documentary evidence must be kept to show how the allocated funds have been spent.

 ## Outputs
 A network-wide summary of the impact from all these activities will be provided to UKRI in the yearly report deliverables.
-We expect each funded activity to generate tangible outputs:

-*Hosting a retreat*
-  * Publications (ranging from a whitepaper to a journal special issue) and where appropriate software (ideally open source).
+We expect each funded activity to generate tangible outputs: publications (ranging from a whitepaper to a journal special issue) and where appropriate software (ideally open source).

-*Attending a retreat*
- * An article for the website detailing what they learnt.

 <b>If you have any questions, don't hesitate to reach out via our [Contact Us](/contact-us/) page.</b>